yan-elena/skateboard-case-study/README.md

-# Case Study: the Skateboard Assembly Line of the Fábrica do Futuro at the University of São Paulo, Brazil.
+# Case Study: the Skateboard Assembly Line

+Case Study at the Fábrica do Futuro at the University of São Paulo, Brazil